BusinessQuantumGuide/BusinessQuantumFAQ/README.md

 - [5] https://quantumcomputingreport.com/scorecards/
 - [6] https://www.scottaaronson.com/blog/?p=4447#comment-1827146

-## Suggested references
+## Suggested resources

-For references that could be relevant, but haven't been included in the main text yet.
+For resources that could be relevant, but haven't been included in the main text yet.

 #### A series by Michael Biercuk after he shifted from academic to quantum tech company founder.